 Through the generosity of Mr Hemant Sahai of New Delhi, the College launched the HSA Advocates Award to Navya Jannu in 2016, under the Cornelia Sorabji Law programme.
 She is currently an Indira Gandhi Scholar, and studying for a D.Phil

 Navya graduated from Jindal Global Law School in August 2016.
 She has wanted to become a lawyer from a very young age and has had a diverse array of internship experiences in the Indian Law sector.
-After the BCL, Navya aspires to become a practitioner and legal academic in India in the area of public, energy and environmental law.
+Her M.Phil thesis focused on climate change and solar energy infrastructure in India.
+She is also assistant editor of the Indian Law Review.

 ‘In the first semester of my undergraduate year, the first book I picked up was Cornelia Sorabji’s autobiography.
 To now be studying at her alma mater and on a Law programme in her name is very special to me.
 India’s first female lawyer and first female prime minister came from Somerville and to be part of that legacy of strong Indian women is something that is really encouraging and inspires me.